Spars3Matrix/spotify-wallpaper/README.md

 ## Getting started
 When you've downloaded the most recent [release](https://github.com/Spars3Matrix/spotify-wallpaper/releases/latest) you have to do a few things to get it up and running.

 First, you have to make sure NodeJS is installed.
+If not, it can be downloaded [here](https://nodejs.org/en/download/).

 Second, you need to install the dependencies.
 This can easily be done by running the next command in the root folder of the project.